-Although, as noted earlier, the number of responses to the questionnaire was poor, the above table does demonstrate a wide variation in capacity between the regions to meet Basel Convention obligations and the goals and objectives of the Strategic Framework.
-The regions of Western Europe and Others (WEO) and Central and Eastern Europe (CEE) with the lowest number of responses to these questions (WEO 3 out of 49 possible responses; CEE 2 out of 28) clearly have a better overall capacity to meet the Strategic Framework goals and objectives than those countries in the other regions.
-In contrast, countries of the GRULAC region had more challenges in these key question areas (9 out of 21 possible responses) with obvious issues also demonstrated in the African region (8 out of 35 possible responses).
-With only 2 respondents in the Asia Pacific region and the differences between them it is not possible to come to any conclusions.
+The above table demonstrates a wide variation in capacity between the regions to meet Basel Convention obligations and the goals and objectives of the Strategic Framework.
+The regions of Western Europe and Others (WEO) and Central and Eastern Europe (CEE) with the lowest number of responses to these questions (WEO 3 out of 77 possible responses; CEE 3 out of 35) clearly have a better overall capacity to meet the Strategic Framework goals and objectives than those countries in the other regions.
+In contrast, countries of the GRULAC region had more challenges in these key question areas (13 out of 35 possible responses) with obvious issues also demonstrated in the African region (12 out of 56 possible responses).
+The small number of responses from African parties indicates that caution should be taken in interpreting the results.
+The situation with the Asia Pacific region appears relatively positive but with only 6 respondents from such a large regional grouping and the differences between the parties it is not possible to come to any firm conclusions.